graham768/3D-Printed-Mirror-Customizer/README.md

 # Words to Path

-- Run `npm start` and then `curl -d "font=EMSOsmotron&text=Hello" -X POST http://localhost:3000` to get a list of points that say Hello
+- Run `npm start` and then `curl -d "font=EMSOsmotron&text=Hello&hex=37" -X POST http://localhost:3000` to get a list of points that say Hello
 - These points can be fed into the mirror-array project as they are printed here (array of 2 element arrays)

 # Process